PrabakaranKaruppannan/WebServerUsingNodeJsAndExpressJs/README.md

 node webserver
 ```

-Some of the functionalities in each files
+Some of the functionalities in each files.
 1. Added some routes.
 2. Get query string from routes.
 3. Get param from routes.
-4. Throw error
+4. Throw error.

 Go to browser, then browse the the follwing pages to see the result.
 ```